ibm-cloud-docs/data-virtualization/iam.md

 ## REST API experience
 {: #api}

-The Data Virtualization REST API was enhanced to also accept an IAM access token for the functions that previously accepted a database service-generated access token.
+The {{site.data.keyword.dv_short}} REST API was enhanced to also accept an IAM access token for the functions that previously accepted a database service-generated access token.

 * To add a new IBMid user, run the following example API call: